ltw-webdev-1/curriculum/info-boxes.md

         text: "Use a child selector to get the `<li>` tags inside of `.info-boxes`"
       - num: "9"
         text: "The `<li>` tags are `display: block` by default, which makes them go on their own lines.
 This code will change them to `inline-block` allowing them to sit beside each other."
+      - num: "10"
+        text: |
+          The `margin` property adds space **outside** of the box.

+          This `margin` is composed of four values:

+          1. top
+          2. right
+          3. bottom
+          4. left

+          Start at the top and work clockwise around the box.
       - num: "11"
         text: "Using `max-width` allows the boxes can scale up to only a certain size."
+      - num: "12"
+        text: |
+          The `padding` property will add spacing **inside** the box.

+          Padding can have four values like margin or only one value that will affect all four sides.
+(Margin does this too.)
       - num: "14"
         text: |
           The `border` property allows us to add a stroke around the outside of a box.